AgentWorm: Self-Propagating Attacks Across LLM Agent Ecosystems: Methodology

 To maximize infection success, the worm employs a structured \emph{multi-turn handshake protocol} with autonomous retry.
 Each infection attempt unfolds as a conversational exchange of up to $T$ turns, during which the infected agent guides the victim through the payload adoption process.
 If the victim hesitates or requests clarification, the infected agent autonomously generates context-appropriate follow-up messages, escalating authority cues or providing additional justification to elicit compliance.
 For Vector~C, this handshake includes an explicit verification step: the infected agent asks the victim to paste back its updated configuration and performs a word-by-word comparison against the intended payload, re-sending corrected instructions if discrepancies are detected.

 If an attempt fails to achieve persistence after $T$ turns, the infected agent initiates a fresh attempt with a reformulated approach, up to a maximum of $K$ attempts per target.
-Each attempt operates within a clean conversational context, allowing the infected agent to vary its social-engineering strategy across retries.
-This autonomous retry mechanism substantially increases overall infection probability: an agent that resists a single interaction may comply after encountering a differently framed request in a subsequent attempt.
+This autonomous retry mechanism increases overall infection probability: an agent that resists a single interaction may comply after encountering a differently framed request in a subsequent interaction or across different shared channels.

 The core vulnerability enabling this phase is the flat context trust model: the agent cannot distinguish instructions from its owner, the system layer, or an arbitrary channel participant.
 When the attacker's message carries sufficient authority cues, the agent's reasoning chain genuinely concludes that the modification is a legitimate configuration update.
 This is not a conventional jailbreak or safety bypass; the agent follows a coherent reasoning process that the architecture fails to constrain.